openshiro/botdevs.ai/README.md

 ## License

-All code and documentation are copyright 2023 Joe Masilotti [under the MIT license](LICENSE).
+All code and documentation are copyright 2023 Joe Masilotti and Duncan Miller [under the MIT license](LICENSE).

-All other resources including, but not limited to, images, copy, and branding, are copyright 2023 Joe Masilotti and used by permission for this project only.
+All other resources including, but not limited to, images, copy, and branding, are copyright 2023 Duncan Miller and used by permission for this project only.

 ## Open source support